MT-12: Use in 2014-2015

-The use of the MT-12 and other towed anti-tank guns has been studied in some detail for the War in Donbas (2014–2022) up to 2017.
-In the Donbass, the T-64 was the most common tank.
+The use of the MT-12 and other towed anti-tank guns has been studied in some detail for the War in Donbas up to 2017.
+In the Donbas, the T-64 was the most common tank.
 The MT-12 can penetrate its frontal armor at shorter distances.
 However, before the front lines stabilized after the Ukrainian defeat in the August-September 2014 Battle of Ilovaisk, the MT-12 was rarely seen, because maneuverable warfare prevented its wide employment.
 From September 2014 to February 2015 it then played a significant role.
 It was seen on both sides during the January-February 2015 Battle of Debaltseve.
 The final 2017 conclusion about the towed anti-tank gun was that: 'Moreover, its ability to be used in indirect fire makes the weapon ideally suited for the prolonged positional warfare that dominates the last two years of the Ukrainian conflict.

-Current use (2022)
+Current use in 2022-2023

-By 2022, the MT-12 is still in use in the Russian army.
-Both MT-12 and MT-12R are still used by the Ukrainian Army.
-In the Russo-Ukrainian War (2014-present) the Russian proxies also use the MT-12.
-During the 2022 Russian invasion of Ukraine there were many reports of Russian tanks getting destroyed by portable Anti-tank guided missiles like the FGM-148 Javelin, or Stugna.
-There are very few reports of the MT-12 destroying enemy tanks.
+At the start of the 2022 Russian invasion of Ukraine, the Ukrainian Army still used both MT-12 and MT-12R, and the Russian proxies still used the MT-12.

 On the Ukrainian side, the Territorial Defense brigades, composed of local volunteers, have been issued MT-12 guns.
 The MT-12 might give these reserve units a chance against Russian armor.
 However, it seems that while the first line units of the Ukrainian army use rocket artillery in direct fire, and the 2S1 Gvozdika in indirect fire, the MT-12 does both for the territorial defense units.
 The indirect fire capability was already significant in 2017.
 A video of the national guard firing the gun in actual combat indeed shows it being used at near maximum elevation.
 All this shows that in practice, the MT-12 is now widely used as a support gun.
 This was also reported about the self propelled variant, which has been given an increased elevation.

+On the Russian side, a train load of MT-12s was pulled from storage and sent to the front in March 2023.
+Russia was expected to use these to increase artillery availability on the front.
+In mid-April two MT-12s were observed and destroyed while in an anti tank position.